Thechiefpotatopeeler/Thechiefpotatopeeler/README.md

 ---

-## I'm a high school student learning Cybersecurity, Programming, Robotics, Penetration testing, and music (amongst other things).
+## I'm a high school student learning and interested in Cybersecurity, Programming, Robotics, and Penetration testing (amongst other things).

 ---